Bandhan (1956 film): Plot

-In order to get their share of inheritence, Bani's parents have to get her married before she turns eighteen, to a suitable Brahmin boy, as per her grandfather's condition.
+In order to get their share of inheritance, Bani's parents have to get her married before she turns eighteen, to a suitable Brahmin boy, as per her grandfather's condition.
 Belonging to a rich and affluent family, she's married off to a poor but good-hearted preacher Amarnath.
 Will Bani accept her fate?
 All this and much more is to be expected from this family drama.